-Sportsman makes several types of portable generators, including multi-fuels.
-However, in this review, I’m going to concentrate on their three gasoline-powered models.
+Sportsman has several types of portable generators, including multi-fuels.
+However, in this review, I’m going to concentrate on three of their gasoline-powered models.
 These Sportsman gasoline generators come in three common wattage ranges, so you may find one that suits your needs.

 But I’m getting ahead of myself.
 I’ll give you the details first, and then you can make an informed decision.

 If you don’t have time for the details just now and only want to check the pricing and availability of these Sportsman generators at Amazon, you can click the links in the list below.
 Perhaps you’ll have time later to come back and check the particulars.

 If you want to skip ahead to a specific section of the review, you can click a link in the box below.
 Otherwise, you can simply keep scrolling and reading as usual.

 Note that Sportsman generators are actually produced by Buffalo Corp.

 What Is a Sportsman GEN154 and Do I Really Want One?

 A pet peeve of mine related to portable generators is that manufacturers are inconsistent in naming their models.